Legal Topics Toggle navigation

 Q. Is a departmental personnel committee or tenure review committee that meets to evaluate a candidate's credentials for promotion and tenure subject to the requirements of WOML?

 A. Yes.
 Departmental personnel committees and tenure review committees are established under departmental rules (and are thus formally constituted subunits of a campus body), and are subject to WOML.
+The General Counsel advises that tenure decisions be made in open session if requested by the candidate.

 Q. May matters not included in the chairperson's announcement preceding a closed session be addressed at the closed session?